10 Paid Summer Research Programs for High School Students

 Location: Massachusetts Institute of Technology (MIT), Cambridge, MA

-Cost/Stipend: Free of cost, stipend provided
+Cost/Stipend: Free; stipend provided

 Eligibility: High school juniors, including international students, are eligible to apply.
 Recommended scores are 740+ for PSAT Math, 700+ for Evidence-Based Reading and Writing, 33 for ACT Math, and 34 for ACT Verbal.
 If your scores are lower, you must provide other indicators of academic excellence.

-Cost/Stipend: No cost, a $6,500 stipend is provided
+Cost/Stipend: Free; a $6,500 stipend is provided

 The Jackson Laboratory’s Summer Student Program offers fellowships to high-achieving students interested in conducting independent, mentored research projects in genetics and genomics.
 Forty high school and undergraduate students are selected to develop projects, conduct experiments, analyze data, and present their findings.
 Specific research areas include bioinformatics, cancer, genomics, immunology, metabolic diseases, and more.